gage1145/The-Oaken-Throne/Sessions/Session 64.md

 ***"These are the motherfuckers from the border."***

 The prince was already aware of the easterners.
 Some of the issues are new to them.

+The prince agrees to grant all of our wishes if we agree to bring the head of [[Lot van Culnar]] by morning.